ajrgodfrey/ActionBook/BrailleRInAction/04b-NewGraphCommands.md

 Well first we might ask what is in the graph window to be confident that a plot was actually made.
 The `WTF()` command was put in `BrailleR` to address this problem.
 For the record, WTF is the acronym for "What's this figure?"
 We'll see it's use in the next figure.
 It should tell us what appears in the graph window for things like axis lables and titles.

-The  current solution offered by the `BrailleR` package for helping describe the pointws plotted ina  scatter plot, is to attempt to replicate the summarisation done by sight using a text construct.
+The  current solution offered by the `BrailleR` package for helping describe the points plotted in a  scatter plot, is to attempt to replicate the summarisation done by sight using a text construct.
 A sighted person looking at a scatter plot might look at the trend being displayed by a set of points, but they might as easily partition the plot area into a grid pattern and recognize the density of points in each region.
 For example,

 ```r